tuplex/tuplex/benchmarks/sigmod21-reproducibility/README.md

 ### D) Experimentation Info

-For convenience we provide a top-level command-line interface `/tuplex.py` to carry out various tasks in order to reproduce the results.
+For convenience, we provide a top-level command-line interface `/tuplex.py` to carry out various tasks in order to reproduce the results.
 In order to carry out experiments, a couple steps to be performed after setting up a benchmark machine (as described in C) or `AWS_Setup.md` / `AWS_Configuration.md`), for which the CLI may be used:

 1. download & extract data
     `./tuplex.py download --password <PASSWORD HERE>`